 🏜️ Moderate fitness requiredAustralia's interior is vast, ancient, and profoundly different from the coast.
 Multi-day 4WD expeditions cross red plains, sandstone gorges, and salt lakes under skies with more stars than you thought existed.
 The best outback experiences go beyond the landscape — they include guided encounters with Aboriginal culture, bush tucker, and the stories embedded in Country.

 Popular routes include the Red Centre (Uluru to Kings Canyon), the Kimberley, and the Simpson Desert.
 Remote travel requires proper preparation: reliable vehicles, satellite communication, and experienced guides who know water sources and track conditions.
+Guided tours handle all of this — they're the responsible way to experience the interior without endangering yourself or the environment.

 Thrilling Coastal Walks